parcel-bundler/website/src/plugin-system/validator.md

 For this validator type Parcel also ensures to always invoke this validator on the same thread (so that your cache state is accessible).

-This type of validator is way slower than the stateless validator type as it runs everything on a single thread, instead of multiple threads.
-Only use this if you really have no other choice, this is usually the case for validators that need to have access to the entire project, like Typing validators.
+This type of validator is typically slower than the stateless validator type as it runs everything on a single thread, instead of multiple threads.
+Only use this if you really have no other choice, as is usually the case for validators that need to have access to the entire project, like Typing validators.

 An example of such a validator can be found below.